Attorney ProfileBack To Attorney Listing

 Participated in an invitation only JOBS Act Roundtable at New York University.

 Mr. Ellenoff spoke at New York's first Crowdfunding 101 Workshop.
-He spoke about the firm's role in the process that generated the JOBS Act, our current activity in assisting with the SEC's rule-making process and the current & future legal issues that will effect crowdfunding platforms planning to present equity-based crowdfunding solutions for small businesses.
+He spoke about the firm's role in the process that generated the JOBS Act, our current activity in assisting with the SEC's rule-making process and the current & future legal issues that will affect crowdfunding platforms planning to present equity-based crowdfunding solutions for small businesses.

 Ellenoff Grossman & Schole LLP was the premier sponsor at Deal Flow Media's CrowdFunding Conference, in New York City.
 Mr. Ellenoff opened the conference with his keynote address focusing on the outlook of the CrowdFunding Market.